MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ### Identity management

 SAS platforms can use local user accounts.
-They can also use a Lightweight Directory Access Protocol (LDAP) server to validate users.
+They can also use a secure LDAP server to validate users.
 We recommend running a domain controller in Azure.
 Then use the domain join feature to properly manage security access.
 If you haven't set up domain controllers, consider deploying [Azure Active Directory Domain Services (Azure AD DS)](/azure/architecture/reference-architectures/identity/adds-extend-domain).
 When you use the domain join feature, ensure machine names don't exceed the 15-character limit.

+> [!NOTE]
+> In some environments, there's a requirement for on-premises connectivity or shared datasets between on-premises and Azure-hosted SAS environments.
+In these situations, we strongly recommended deploying a domain controller in Azure.
+>
+> The Azure AD DS forest creates users that can authenticate against Azure AD devices but not on-premises resources and vice versa.

 ## Data sources